 findtime is a time frame in which a host has to log in.
 This means that if a host fails to log in to some of your services in this time frame it will be banned.
 The default findtime is 600 seconds.

 This file also contains default sections with basic rules about a few services that can be monitored.

 Once you have made the desired changes in the default jail.conf file you need to restart fail2ban:

 You can check the iptables rules added by fail2ban by executing:

 # iptables -L

-Of course, if you are one of our Linux VPS Hosting customers, you don’t have to do any of this, simply ask our admins, sit back and relax.
+Of course, if you are one of our Linux VPS Hosting customers, you don’t have to Install Fail2ban on CentOS, simply ask our admins, sit back and relax.
 Our admins will install Fail2Ban for you immediately.

 PS.
-If you liked this post please share it with your friends on the social networks using the buttons on the left or simply leave a reply below.
+If you liked this post, on how to Install Fail2ban on CentOS, please share it with your friends on the social networks using the buttons on the left or simply leave a reply below.
 Thanks